ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-quick-icons.md

 ## Description

-The **Quick Icons** module Type shows Quick Icons that are visible on the Dashboard (administrator area home page).
+The *Quick Icons* module type shows a group of icons in a panel in the Home Dashboard.
+Examples include the *Site* panel, the *System* panel and the *Notifications* panel.

 ### Common Elements